Missouri Arts Integration Network

 Fine Arts Educators who work with pre-service educators help their students understand the benefits of arts integration.
 Dr. McFarland works with teachers in the area of music education, and Dr. Horst works with teachers in the area of visual arts education.

 About the STEAM Experience at

 A.D.
 Stowell School - Hannibal, MO

-In 2018 they had the opportunity to help in the creation of a STEAM Integration program at Stowell.
+10/5/20 @ 4pm - Katie (music) and Steven (visual art) Schisler are a dynamic duo who in 2018 they had the opportunity to help in the creation of a STEAM Integration program at Stowell.
 This would pair grade level teachers with specialist (art, music, PE, and STEM) to create project based learning lessons that integrate multiple subjects through co-teaching.
 In the third year of the program there is still a lot of learning to do, but it has become a source of enjoyment and identity throughout the school.
 They are excited to share the structure of the program as well as some successes and pitfalls they have encountered thus far.
-If you would like, please visit the school site to watch a video created in 2019 to promote the program.
+The link at left allows you to watch a video created in 2019 to promote the program.